bukiro/PECS/README.md

 - [ ] - Implement a spellcasting class
 - [x] - Implement all General and Skill Feats
 - [ ] - Implement all Weapons
+- [x] -- Implement all Alchemical Bombs
 - [ ] - Implement all Armors
 - [ ] - Implement all Shields
 - [ ] - Implement all Consumables
 - [x] -- Implement all Potions
 - [x] -- Implement all Alchemical Elixirs
+- [x] -- Implement all Alchemical Tools
 - [x] - Implement all Adventuring Gear
 - [x] - Implement one full Class with Feats and Features
 - [x] - Feat requirements